-- Fire on/off switch. - Selector switch for load control with the following four options: - 1 = Automatic, modulated by load controller. - 2 = Low flame. - 3 = Manual, the burner load for the Autoflame module can only be changed manually. - 4 = External, the burner load and on/off status is controlled by the climate or process computer. - Reset MM, used to reset an Autoflame system failure. - · Reset, resets all failures. - Reset alarm, resets the external alarm signal.
+- Fire on/off switch. - Selector switch for load control with the following two options: - 1 = Automatic, modulated by load controller. - 2 = External, the burner load and on/off status is controlled by the climate or process computer. - · Reset, resets all failures.